MicrosoftDocs/nav-content/README.md

 This repo contains the content in English (US).
 If you want access to the content in other languages, navigate to the relevant repo - the names follow this pattern: nav-content.<language>-<country>, such as [nav-content.da-DK](https://github.com/MicrosoftDocs/nav-content.da-DK) for the Danish version.

+The *live* branch has been updated in preparation for the upcoming release of Dynamics NAV 2018.
+If you want to source files for Dynamics NAV 2017, see the *Release* tab.

 If you have any questions, please contact the Dynamics NAV User Assistance (UA) team at nav-olh@microsoft.com.

 ## Getting Started